Migrating Linux To New Hardware

 http://www.codecoffee.com/tipsforlinux/articles/036.html

-If you have file corruption that is not caused by hardware failure (if you do, see next), you can also try to tar or rsync specific subsets of the hierarchy, to back those up, working around the corrupted stuff.
+Note: If you have file corruption that is not caused by hardware failure (if you do, see next), you can also try to tar or rsync specific subsets of the hierarchy, to back those up, working around the corrupted stuff.

-Remember to unmount the partition you're reading from:
+Before backing up with dd, remember to unmount the partition you're reading from:

 $ sudo umount /old/partition/mountpoint